celenityy/better-brave-android/README.md

 My recommendations for the ultimate configuration of the Brave Browser on Android :)

+**NOTE**: This is specifically tailored for Brave on Android.
+For Desktop, see [here](https://codeberg.org/Magnesium1062/better-brave).

 # Brave Shields & privacy

 **Block trackers & ads** -> `Block trackers & ads (Aggressive)`